Apple and AT&T activate provisional LTE Band 8 to give iPhone users in Puerto Rico cellular service

 Though much of Puerto Rico is still without power, this should enable the currently operating cell towers to serve more users at a greater distance.
 LTE band 8 was recently approved by the FCC for use there.
 And, with many cell towers down, people will also still be able to connect to Google’s Project Loon balloons that are deployed in Puerto Rico.
 The Loon deployment was detailed in a breakdown by Project Loon head Alastair Westgarth today here.

 I’m reaching out to AT&T as well to see if they’re working with additional manufacturers to provide Band 8 access as well as other hardware makers like Samsung and Google.
-I’ll update when I know more.Featured Image: Mario Tama/Getty Images
+Some Android devices should be compatible with Project Loon as well including most recent Samsung models.

+AT&T says that it has connected more than 60% of the population in Puerto Rico and 90% of the population in the UI.S.
+Virgin Islands.
+It’s deployed 17 portable network points including 14 temporary cell cites so far.Featured Image: Mario Tama/Getty Images

 0